GMP's Response to Coronavirus

 Protecting you and your safety

 COVID-19 is an extremely challenging situation for everyone.
-We are faced with a rapidly changing environment, with new challenges and different messages every single day.
+We are faced with a rapidly changing environment, and new challenges every day.

 Domestic abuse remains one of the highest priorities for Greater Manchester Police, and we will continue to adapt our resources and approaches to ensure we are playing our part in protecting the vulnerable members of society.